igloo-project/igloo-doc/source/howtos/UI-Links.md

 #### Other examples

-See OWSI-Core's tests, in particular the test methods in `fr.openwide.core.test.wicket.more.link.descriptor.AbstractAnyTargetTestLinkDescriptor` and `fr.openwide.core.test.wicket.more.link.descriptor.AbstractAnyTargetTestLinkDescriptorMapper`.
+See Igloo's tests, in particular the test methods in `org.iglooproject.test.wicket.more.link.descriptor.AbstractAnyTargetTestLinkDescriptor` and `org.iglooproject.test.wicket.more.link.descriptor.AbstractAnyTargetTestLinkDescriptorMapper`.

 ## Other links